 Dr Osborne is interested in all areas of family general practice.

-Dr Osborne along with Dr van Doorn are the practice supervisors for the GP Registrars.
+Dr Osborne is one of the practice supervisors for GP Registrars.

 Dr Claire Veith

 Dr Claire Veith has been with the East Brunswick Medical Centre since 2006 and working as a GP since 2000.
 After graduating from Melbourne University in 1994, she worked as an intern and resident doctor at Austin Hospital.
 During this period she spent six months at the Royal Children's Hospital and six months in Obstetrics and Gynaecology at The Northern Hospital gaining additional experience.
 Dr Veith holds a Diploma of Obstetrics.